princesaha007/React_private_route-project-Event-management-website-./README.md

 Explanation: The code uses the forEach method to iterate through the nums array and increments the count variable by 1 for each non-zero value in the array.
 Since there are three non-zero values in the array (1, 2, and 3), the count variable is incremented three times, resulting in a final value of 3.

+Five different features:
+1. user can register and login
+2. user can find suitable services
+3. user have to push valid email and password
+4. user can see service details when only logged in
+5. user can sign out when they want